 During the winter months, we tend to bundle up and watch tv or Netflix.
 That’s fine, but doing that for hours on end may strain your eyes and can actually make it harder for you to fall asleep.

-Go to the library and pick out a couple books to keep you busy while you’re bundled up.
+Go to the library and pick out a couple books to keep you busy.
 It will keep your brain stimulated and help relax you at the end of the day.
 Relaxation can reduce blood pressure levels and ease your muscles.